GrahamboJangles/TradeBotPy/readme.md

 - change the closing all positions because of using too much cash to correct to the amount of shares that we want instead of closing out
 - add loading bar for waiting until open
 - sometimes the market closes early on holiday's, should change the close early to a variable using API close times
+- check the amount of usable cash before each trade to prevent overbuying or selling